davistr/README-generator/develop/README.md

 ## Questions

-If you have questions about this repo, you can contact me at davistr1216.
-You can find more of my work at davistr
+If you have questions about this repo, you can contact me at davistr1216@gmail.com.
+You can find more of my work on [GitHub](https://github.com/davistr)